acdlite/sassy-namespaces/README.md

 }
 ```

-Maps are created and used internally, but you don't ever have to deal with them.

 It's possible streamline to this even further. `namespace-set()` will create a namespace if it doesn't exist, so we can skip `namespace-create()`.

 Also, instead of calling `namespace-set()` and `namespace-get()`, we can replace both with the wrapper function/mixin `namespace()`, which will either get or set as is appropriate.
-This comes in handy when creating aliases:
+This comes in handy when creating wrapper functions/mixins:

 ```scss
 // Alias color() to namespace(color)